estuelke/labarchives-browser-extension/README.md

 This extension works in both Chrome and Firefox.

 ## Versions
+0.2.2
+***
+- Added user name and date to Rich Text and Widget entry items
+- Bug fix to remove large loading icon

 0.2.1
 ***
 - Minor update to fix bug introduced by website update